 This section ranks all of the TDM strategies and places them in tiers based upon their scores.
-The strategies are ordered from highest to lowest in order to rank them for implementation.
-The strategies are organized in four tiers in order to assess a tiering strategy.
-Tier 1 strategies are ranked the best and Tier 4 strategies are ranked the weakest.
+The strategies are ordered from highest to lowest in order to assess them for prioritization.
+Tier 1 strategies are ranked the best, and Tier 4 strategies are ranked the weakest.
 The four tiers are described as follows in Table 13.1.